sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-publish-a-contract.md

 This will check the projects structure, build it and publish it.
 After the library is published, users can just import it in any other project just like regular NPM packages.

 **Please Note** that named imports are not supported yet.
-You should only use an import statement like this:
+You should only import like this:
 ```ts
 import { MyLib } from “my_package”;
 ```